topisani/Discurses/README.rst

 urwid, a widget library which *can* use curses as a rendering engine, but discurses works fine without it.

-Questions, bug reports, PR’s and comments are all very welcome.
+Questions, bug reports, PRs and comments are all very welcome.

 I can be contacted at ``topisani@hamsterpoison.com`` |Discurses chat view|